 The way you plan to wear your hair on your wedding day will also affect the style of veil you choose.
 Generally speaking, your hairstyle should compliment your gown.
 Some veils are designed to be worn high on the head, thus your hairstyle needs to accommodate this.

 For example, with a down hairstyle, you should wear the veil higher on your head so that it doesn’t fall out.
 It is recommended to have a section of your hair up, so that the veil can be anchored on to it.
 You need to do this, otherwise the veil has insufficient hair to hold on to and can slip out of your hair.

 Alternatively, if you are having an up hairstyle, position the veil at the top of your up-do, or under the up-do, depending on the look you prefer.
 For more tips, see How to Wear a Veil.

 Wedding dress fabrics:

 Another factor to consider is your wedding gown fabrics, as this mainly affects your choice of trim or edging for the veil.
 For example, if your wedding dress is made of silk or satin, then satin edging on the veil compliments the dress nicely, such as our Elegance ST veil.
-A softer flowy gown made from chiffon or georgette looks better with a fine veil edging, such as a pencil or stitched edge, as our Tiffany ST veil.
+A softer flowy gown made from chiffon or georgette looks better with a fine veil edging, such as a pencil or stitched edge.
 If your wedding dress has crystal beading, consider having some crystals scattered on your veil, such as the Allure Crystal ST veil.

 Another option is to have an elaborate veil with a simple uncluttered wedding gown.
 For example, Princess Mary of Denmark’s wedding dress was made in beautiful duchess silk, and had no beading or embellishment.
 Her veil was a chapel length mantilla veil, with beautiful embroidered lace on it.